Divorce & Separation

 Experience You Can Rely On

 Whether you are looking to file for divorce or are in a position in which you must respond to a spouse who has already filed, you have an important decision to make.
 It is critical that you choose the right attorney who will fight for the best interests of you and your family during this emotional and, at times, overwhelming process.
-To schedule an appointment to meet with David C. Gagne or Achille C. Scache, call or send us a message today.
+To schedule an appointment to meet with David C. Gagne, Achille C. Scache or Brandon Spivey, call or send us a message today.